cokeSchlumpf/rethink-it/projects/gh-blog-released.md

 ---

-After a few days of thinking (and of course hacking) how to keep blogging as simple as possible without putting a lot of effort in the creation of a new platform I came up with a very simple solution: [gh-blog](https://github.com/cokeSchlumpf/gh-blog) is a simple view layer for a GitHub repository containing the data and templates of a blog.
+After a few days of thinking (and of course hacking) about how to keep blogging as simple as possible without putting a lot of effort in the creation of a new platform I came up with a very simple solution: [gh-blog](https://github.com/cokeSchlumpf/gh-blog) is a simple view layer for a GitHub repository containing the data and templates of a blog.
 It also leverages GitHub's Markdown rendering.

 ![Build Job configuration](https://raw.githubusercontent.com/cokeSchlumpf/rethink-it/master/images/2016-06-03_gh-blog.png)